SoftInstigate/restheart-website/docs/csv.md

 ## Upload the CSV file

-Let's take as an example the following file `POI.csv`:
+We are going to use the following example file `POI.csv`:

 ```
 id,name,city,lat,lon,note